 General - The Retirement System is a cost-sharing multiple-employer defined benefit pension plan (the "Plan"), which was established by the General Assembly of the State of Missouri and is exempt from the provisions of the Employee Retirement Income Security Act of 1974.
 The Board of Trustees of the Retirement System ("Board of Trustees") administers and operates the Plan in accordance with the statutes of the State of Missouri.
-At December 31, 2014, participating employers consisted of the School District of Kansas City, Missouri; the Kansas City, Missouri Public Library District; the Retirement System; and the following charter schools: Academie LaFayette, Academy for Integrated Arts, Allen Village Charter School, Alta Vista Charter School, Benjamin Banneker Charter Academy, Brookside Charter School, Crossroads Academy of Kansas City, DeLaSalle Charter School, Della Lamb Elementary, Ewing Marion Kauffman School, Frontier School of Excellence, Frontier School of Innovation, Genesis School, Inc., Gordon Parks Elementary, Hogan Preparatory Academy, Hope Leadership Academy, KIPP Endeavor Academy, Lee A. Tolbert Community Academy, Pathway Academy, Scuola Vita Nuova, and University Academy.
+At December 31, 2015, participating employers consisted of the School District of Kansas City, Missouri; the Kansas City, Missouri Public Library District; the Retirement System; and the following charter schools: Academie LaFayette, Academy for Integrated Arts, Allen Village Charter School, Alta Vista Charter School, Benjamin Banneker Charter Academy, Brookside Charter School, Crossroads Academy of Kansas City, DeLaSalle Charter School, Della Lamb Elementary, Ewing Marion Kauffman School, Frontier School of Innovation, Genesis School, Inc., Gordon Parks Elementary, Hogan Preparatory Academy, Hope Leadership Academy, KIPP Endeavor Academy, Lee A. Tolbert Community Academy, Pathway Academy, Scuola Vita Nuova, and University Academy.

 Eligibility - All regular, full-time employees of the participating employers become members of the Plan as a condition of employment if they are in a position requiring at least 25 hours of work per week and nine calendar months per year.
 Employees hired before or during 1961 are members of Plan A. As of December 31, 2014, there are no longer any members of Plan A receiving benefits.
-Employees who retire after June 30, 1999 and were hired after 1961, but before January 1, 2014 are members of Plan B. Employees hired after January 1, 2014 are members of Plan C. At January 1, 2014 and 2013, respectively, the Plan's membership consisted of:
+Employees who retire after June 30, 1999 and were hired after 1961, but before January 1, 2014 are members of Plan B. Employees hired after January 1, 2014 are members of Plan C. At January 1, 2015 and 2014, respectively, the Plan's membership consisted of:

-2014 2013

-Active plan members 3.501 3.396

-Retirees and beneficiaries receiving benefits 3,885 3,859

-Terminated plan members entitled to but not yet receiving benefits 2,790 2,687

-Total plan membership 10,176 9,942
+2015 2014 Active plan members 3,493 3,501 Retirees and beneficiaries receiving benefits 4,011 3,885 Terminated plan members, vested entitled to but not yet receiving benefits 476 560 Terminated plan members, nonvested entitled to a refund of contributions plus accrued interest 2,124 2,230 Total plan membership 10,104 10,176